Myanmar Army: No(1) Missile Operational Command MOC(1)

-Directorate of Artillery
+Directorate of Artillery (Myanmar Artillery)

 No. 1 Artillery Battalion was formed in 1952 with three artillery batteries under the Directorate of Artillery Corps.
 A further three artillery battalions were formed in the late 1952.
 This formation remained unchanged until 1988.
 Since 2000, the Directorate of Artillery Corps has overseen the expansion of Artillery Operations Commands(AOC) from two to 10.
 Tatmadaw's stated intention is to establish an organic Artillery Operations Command in each of the 12 Regional Military Command Headquarters.
 Each Artillery Operation Command is composed of the following:

 As of 2000, the Artillery wing of the Tatmadaw has about 60 battalions and 37 independent Artillery companies/batteries attached to various Regional Military Commands (RMC), Light Infantry Divisions (LID), Military Operation Command (MOC) and Regional Operation Command (ROC).
-For example, 314th Artillery Battery is under 44th LID, 326 Artillery Battery is attached to 5th MOC, 074 Artillery Battery is under the command of ROC (Bhamo) and 076 Artillery Battery is under North-Eastern RMC.
-Twenty of these Artillery battalions are grouped under 707th Artillery Operation Command (AOC) headquarters in Kyaukpadaung and 808th Artillery Operation Command (AOC) headquarters in Oaktwin, near Taungoo.
+For example, No. (314) Artillery Battery is under No. (44) LID, No. (326) Artillery Battery is attached to No. (5) MOC, No. (074) Artillery Battery is under the command of ROC (Bhamo) and No. (076) Artillery Battery is under North-Eastern RMC.
+Twenty of these Artillery battalions are grouped under No. (707) Artillery Operation Command (AOC) headquarters in Kyaukpadaung and No. (808) Artillery Operation Command (AOC) headquarters in Oaktwin, near Taungoo.
 The remaining 30 battalions, including 7 Anti-Aircraft artillery battalions are under the Directorate of Artillery Corps.